Skip to main content Skip to navigation

 • Teams must submit all required documentation to advance to each stage of the competition.
 The 4–7-page summary must include a full set of pro-forma financial statements for five (5) years (statement of cash flows with first year by month, income statement with first year by month, and balance sheet).
 No teams will advance to the Final Round without full financials.

 • Must present during the in- person Presentation Round here in Pullman.
-Only four members of the team will be allowed to present their idea before the judges during the Presentation Round of the competition.
-Advisors and other team members may observe, but may not participate in any way during the presentation, Q&A, or judges’ feedback session.
+Only four members of the team will be allowed to present their idea before the judges during the Final Presentation Round of the competition.
+Advisors and other team members may observe but may not participate in any way during the presentation, Q&A, or judges’ feedback session.

-• Advancing teams are invited to present their business in person during the Trade Show.
+• Advancing teams are encouraged to present their business in person during the Trade Show.
 This is a great opportunity to meet and network with judges from various industries and continue pitching your business.

 • The business plan must be developed during the student’s tenure at the university.
 Students working with outside entrepreneurs must create an original business plan.